o365soa/soa/README.md

      `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`

 ### Permissions
-* Local admin (running PowerShell as an adminisrator) is not required except if the Active Directory module needs to be installed (see [below](#active-directory-module)).
+* Local admin (running PowerShell as an adminisrator) is not required unless the Active Directory module needs to be installed (see [below](#active-directory-module)).
-* For the connections to each workload, the account used to sign in does not require an admin role.
+* The following delegated scopes are required for the user installing the prerequisites (and will prompt the user for consent, which does not require granting on behalf of the entire organisation):
-* To be able to create and test the application:
+   * **Application.ReadWrite.All** (The least-privilege scope for creating an app registration in the tenant.)
-      * For the application to be created, any user in the tenant can be used, by default.
-If this setting has been disabled, the account used must have the Global Administrator, Application Administrator, Cloud Application Administraor, or Application Developer role.
+   * **Organization.Read.All** (The least-privilege common scope for getting the licenses in the tenant and the initial tenant domain.)
-      * To be able to grant admin consent to the application, an account with Global Administrator or Privileged Role Administrator role is required.
-(The account used to create the application can be different than the account used to grant consent.)
+* To be able to grant admin consent for the app registration, an account with Global Administrator or Privileged Role Administrator role is required.
+(The account used to create the app registration can be different than the account used to grant consent.)
-      * To test the application, the user must have the Application Administrator or Cloud Application Administrator role, or be assigned the owner role in the application.
+* For testing the connections to each workload, the account used to sign in does not require an admin role.

 ### Collection machine
 The collection machine can be any workstation or server, physical or virtual, that can connect via PowerShell to Microsoft Entra ID, Microsoft Graph, Exchange Online, Security & Compliance Center, SharePoint Online, Microsoft Teams, and Power Platform.
 It does not need to be AD- or Microsoft Entra-joined unless you have Conditional Access policies requiring it for these connections.